MauiJerry/poseCamTox_dev/docs/Build Notes/Step-By-Step reCreate PoseEffect_Dots 2 noClone.md

 -  effect input wired into **PoseEfxSwitch** and selectable.

 if you tell me whether you want to **stay UV** or **switch to NDC** for this forever, i’ll give you the exact Uniform Scale expression and camera values for that path only (and remove the other branch so nothing drifts later).

+---

+ok it working (ignore step 7 etc above)

+now go up to top level and implement the process from output of efxswitch (renderedFX), merging/composite over NDI in aka inputImage Null